rust-lang/nomicon/src/destructors.md

 In general this works really nicely because you don't need to worry about adding/removing drops when you refactor your data layout.
-Still there's certainly many valid usecases for needing to do trickier things with destructors.
+Still there's certainly many valid use cases for needing to do trickier things with destructors.

 The classic safe solution to overriding recursive drop and allowing moving out